 No, you can't take the name of an inactive LLC unless the entity has been dissolved and officially terminated.

 If the LLC has been inactive, the company failed to file necessary documents and was consequently made inactive.
 That doesn't mean the LLC is dissolved and no other company can take its name.

 Dissolving a business can be a complex procedure.
-For this reason, it is best to consult with a lawyer or an agency before taking any action.
+For this reason, it is best to consult a service from a specialized company like IncFile before taking any action.

 Make sure to contact your Secretary of State's office and inquire about the dissolution process.

 Each state has its laws regarding the procedures needed to dissolve a business, so make sure you know your company's requirements by reviewing this information in advance.

 Our #1 Recommendation